mattiabasone/League-of-PHP/README.md

-League-of-PHP
+League of PHP
 =============

-PHP Implementation of the official League Of Legends API
+PHP Implementation of the official League of Legends API

 Invite `Roobre` if you see me online! :D